RuolinZheng08/RuolinZheng08.github.io/README.md

 ## 🎨 Color Reference

-The color variables are all defined in `src/styles/variables.js`.
-The variable name does not necessarily correspond to the actual color value because I was experimenting with a lot of different color scheme.
+The color variables are all defined in `src/styles/variables.js`. **The variable name does not necessarily correspond to the actual color value** because I was experimenting with a lot of different color schemes.

 | Variable Name       | Hex                                                                                          |
 |---------------------|----------------------------------------------------------------------------------------------|